quanser/student-competition-resources-ros/README.md

 [Student Competitions](https://quanser.github.io/student-competitions/): Contains competition specific details and the rules & objectives for each competition.

-[Virtual MATLAB Software Setup](/Virtual_ROS_Resources/Virtual_ROS_Software_Setup.md): Contains the instructions and requirements to set up your computer to utilize the Quanser Resources. **This is a good place to start if lost.**
+[Virtual ROS Software Setup](/Virtual_ROS_Resources/Virtual_ROS_Software_Setup.md): Contains the instructions and requirements to set up your computer to utilize the Quanser Resources. **This is a good place to start if lost.**

 ## ❓ FAQ ❓